The LISS DTP 1+3 and +3 studentship Open 2018 competition, for an October 2018 start date, closed 31 January 2018, 17:00

 To apply for a 1+3 or +3 studentship with LISS DTP, you must simultaneously undertake the online admissions process required to join a Masters or a doctoral programme of your choice at King’s College London, Queen Mary University of London or Imperial College.
 Please consult with your proposed supervisor on the best option for you.

 The deadline for 1+3 and +3 LISS DTP studentship application forms is 31 January 2018, and we will be gathering your admissions information from each central administration immediately after this date.
 Therefore, it’s essential that your admissions application to your degree programme of choice has been submitted by this point and that all transcripts and references are included with it.
 It is your responsibility to ensure that this application and all related material for it are available to us on time.
 Please check your individual degree programme deadlines, as they may be earlier than the LISS DTP one, and ensure that you meet those as well.

 Students who have already applied for admissions and those who have previously applied but deferred entry to 2017-18 will not be required to submit an institutional admissions application again.
 Current 1st year doctoral students are not required to submit a new admissions application.
-Your primary supervisor will still need to complete a reference on your behalf on your LISS DTP Case for Support form.
+Your primary supervisor will still need to complete a reference on your behalf on your LISS DTP application form.

 In the section of your institutional admissions application labelled ‘Funding’, please indicate that you are applying for ESRC studentship funding.